 Most government entities offer retirement plans to their employees.
 But what happens to those employee retirement accounts when employees leave?
-While many choose to rollover their account on their own, there are a large number of missing and non-responsive participants whose accounts remain in the retirement plan, increasing plan sponsor liabilities and plan administration costs each year.
+While many choose to rollover their account on their own, there are a large number of missing and non-responsive participants whose accounts remain in the retirement plan, possibly increasing plan sponsor administration costs and liabilities each year.

 Automatic rollovers can be a valuable tool to help plan sponsors and other plan fiduciaries of governmental plans to manage plan liabilities and costs, while meeting their fiduciary duties in accordance with the Department of Labor’s safe harbor for rolling over plan distributions to IRAs.

 Millennium Trust Company’s comprehensive Automatic Rollover solution helps governmental plans save time and money, while preserving deferred retirement savings for their former employees.

 ROLLOVER IRA REGULATIONS

 Economic Growth and Tax Relief Reconciliation Act of 2001 amended the Internal Revenue Code (Code) to allow plans to establish Individual Retirement Accounts (IRAs) for former employees with plan balances less than or equal to $5,000.